Last updated: May 26, 2026

 Do horses need grain?

 No — many horses do not need grain.
 Pleasure horses, easy keepers, and horses on good pasture can maintain excellent condition on quality forage alone, sometimes with a ration balancer to fill nutritional gaps.
 Grain is an energy supplement for horses whose caloric needs exceed what forage can provide: hard-working horses, growing horses, mares in late pregnancy or lactation, and horses that struggle to hold weight.
-Overfeeding grain to horses that don’t need it is a common cause of obesity, laminitis, and metabolic problems.
+Overfeeding grain to horses that do not need it is a common cause of obesity, laminitis, and metabolic problems.

 How much hay does a horse eat per day?